spl1nes/blog/content/blog/business/20180913_a_software_developer_in_your_company.md

 After reaching a certain company size you'll find yourself in the need for custom analysis and reports very often.
 These reports are usually expensive to create by your software vendor, take a long time until implementation or don't really reflect what you're looking for.

 A developer who works in a company has a much better understanding about the needs and can implement them accordingly.
 The implementation is also faster (assuming the developer had enough time to get to know the IT system, available information and databases).
-Sometimes these solutions are as simple as making a database request and just displaying on a webpage, exporting it as pdf or excel file.
+Sometimes these solutions are as simple as making a database request and just displaying on a web page, exporting it as pdf or excel file.
 This can be achieved in a couple of minutes compared to hours of discussion with a software vendor who charges a high fee.

 Great projects/tasks for an in-house developer are: